infor-design/enterprise-wc/src/components/ids-month-view/README.md

 ## Events
 - `dayselected` - Fires when a day is selected

+## Keyboard Guidelines
+- <kbd>Tab</kbd> - Tabbing will tab across the header elements and into the monthview.
+- <kbd>Shift + Tab</kbd> reverses the direction of the tab order.
+- <kbd>Up</kbd> and <kbd>Down</kbd> goes to the same day of the week in the previous or next week respectively.
+If the user advances past the end of the month they continue into the next or previous month as appropriate
+- <kbd>Left</kbd> and <kbd>Right</kbd> advances one day to the next, also in a continuum.
+Visually, focus is moved from day to day and wraps from row to row in a grid of days and weeks
+- <kbd>Control + Page Up</kbd> moves to the same date in the previous year
+- <kbd>Control + Page Down</kbd> moves to the same date in the next year
+- <kbd>Home</kbd> moves to the first day of the current month
+- <kbd>End</kbd> moves to the last day of the current month
+- <kbd>Page Up</kbd> moves to the same date in the previous month
+- <kbd>Page Down</kbd> moves to the same date in the next month
+- <kbd>T</kbd> moves to today's date

 ## Features (With Code Examples)
 With no settings.
 Month/Day/Year defaults to current date.
 First day of the week is 0 - Sunday.